elben/elben.github.io/site/blog/2014-09-15-understanding-transducers.markdown

 What are transducers?
 Using transducers is easy enough—but how do they work underneath the hood?

 This article explores transducers by ignoring transducers.
 Instead we will examine two ordinary functions, `map` and `filter`.
-We'll play with them and scrutinize them.
-And we'll marvel at the power of higher-order functions as we apply abstractions.
-And perhaps, if we're lucky, we'll bump into transducers along the way.
+We’ll play with them and scrutinize them.
+And we’ll marvel at the power of higher-order functions as we apply abstractions.
+And perhaps, if we’re lucky, we’ll bump into transducers along the way.

-And since we ignore transducers, you won't need to know what transducers are to follow along.
-If you don't know Clojure or a Lisp, [this quick primer](/p/clojure-primer-js/) may help.
+And since we ignore transducers, you won’t need to know what transducers are to follow along.
+If you don’t know Clojure or a Lisp, [this quick primer](/p/clojure-primer-js/) may help.

 Lastly, I encourage you to type these examples into your REPL, or use [clojurescript.net](http://clojurescript.net/).
 The source code from this post can be found [here](https://gist.github.com/elben/da8864e120c373e5fcf0).